The Dispute Resolution Review: Sweden

 ii Production of documents

 Upon request by a party, the court may order a counterparty or a third party to produce documents.
 To obtain such an order, the party requesting the production order must explain what circumstance the documents shall prove and identify the documents concerned to a reasonable degree.
-If the requesting party cannot identify the documents due to lack of information, the party may request that a hearing is held with the potential holder of the documents or other persons.
+If the requesting party cannot identify the documents due to a lack of information, the party may request that a hearing is held with the potential holder of the documents or other persons.

 Certain types of documents (e.g., documents containing trade secrets) may, in general, not be subject to a production order.